and “wohl”-come to our German Word of the Day. This time we “wohl” have a look at the meaning of:

 but crow because a new hope for us gleams.

-These words, written by Johann Wolfgang von Goethe during the time he was preparing for the Certificate Deutsch back in his hometown Cornwall, bear witness that wohl has been confusing for generations of students.
+These words, written by the composer Johann Wolfgang von Goethe during the great corona quarantine back in his hometown Cornwall, bear witness that wohl has been confusing for generations of students.
 Little is known about the hope Goethe was referring to, but it doesn’t really matter because with our modern technology wohl is not the problem anymore it used to be a few centuri.. what?
 Cornwall isn’t a city?
 Ohhhh… well, then…

 - Da hab’ ich wohl was verwechselt.